nvieira-mcgill/alala/docs/index.rst

 -------------------------------------------------------------------

 **MegaCam Note:** MegaCam has a much wider FOV of about 1 square degree compared to the 20' (arcmin) x 20' square spanned by WIRCam.

-For this reason, the FOV moves around more during MegaCam observations, especially when studying extended objects such as galaxies, nebulae, or globular clusters.
-Moreover, MegaCam data has the opposite convention of WIRCam for flux calibration: all detectors are calibrated to the same level.
-This means it is ok to stack different MegaCam CCDs into the same image.
-We therefore use:
+**MegaCam Note:** MegaCam data has the opposite convention of WIRCam for flux calibration: all detectors are calibrated to the same level.
+This means it is ok to coadd different MegaCam CCDs into the same stack.
+We would therefore use:

 .. code-block:: python